 Evernote, like many other popular software companies, has mostly ignored Linux.
 But the open-source community always has something up their sleeve.
-Officially, the Evernote app is available only for Windows, macOS, iOS, and Android.
-There’s also a web version that can be accessed using a browser, regardless of the operating system.
+The Evernote app is officially available only for Windows, macOS, iOS, and Android.
+You can access the web version of the app on any operating system.
 However, a native app has a few advantages over a web app such as convenience.
 Whatever is an unofficial Evernote client for Linux and Ubuntu.

 Whatever – Lightweight Evernote Linux App